About Josh and Nate:

 The Bobcat Bolt is a part of the vision to bring our community together, annually, to remember Nate and Josh, and to help support the future of our community – the youth of the Oyster River School District.

-It is our hope, that The Bobcat Bolt and the Oyster River Festival (held after the Bolt) will help us all remember Nate and Josh – and inspire us to “come home” and interact and be a part of the community we come from.
+It is our hope, that The Bobcat Bolt and the Oyster River Festival (held after the Bolt) will help us all remember Nate and Josh – and inspire us to live with art, passion, honor and loyalty.
+And to interact and be a part of the community we come from.
 We hope by running together we can honor Nate’s life of extraordinary service and bravery and remember Josh’s lesson of hope and courage.

 Hope to see you there,